VincentVanlaer/mesa-school-labs/content/monday/lab-1.md

 </details>

 <details>
 <summary>Side note 2</summary>

 Have you spotted those `d0` at the end of these lines?
 The `d` therein indicates that the numbers we provide are double precision floating point numbers in fortran.
 The number afterwards, `0` in this case, indicates the order of magnitude in a scientific notation.
 For example, `2.2d3 = 2200.0` or we could have written `initial_z = 1.4d-2`.
-Even when the order is zero, it is considered good practice to always add `d0` after your floats.
+Even when the order is zero, it is good practice to always add `d0` after your floats.

 </details>